How Much Pet Insurance Do I Need?

 Weigh your cost exposure against your coverage

-• What's the realistic worst-case scenario?
+• What's the worst-case bill you'd be looking at?

 7. 7